 FEES / PROCEDURES

-Mediation and arbitration sessions are typically scheduled in half-day (4 hour) or full-day (8 hour) blocks at the rate of $300 per hour when conducted in my San Dimas offices.
-Fees are $400 per hour if the hearing is convened at another location, such as the offices of counsel.
-There are no additional fees charged for travel, administration, preparation, or telephone calls.
+Mediation and arbitration sessions are typically scheduled in half-day (4 hour) or full-day (8 hour) blocks at the rate of $400 per hour.
+An additional 2-hour charge is applied to arbitration settings for the preparation of the award.
+There are no additional fees charged for administration, preparation, or telephone calls.
 Reduced time allotments are available for limited-jurisdiction and smaller cases.

 Continuance and Cancellation Policy

-Relevant documentary exhibits and/or case law should be brought to the hearing if appropriate (do not fax or E-mail exhibits).
+Relevant documentary exhibits and/or case law should accompany the brief if appropriate.
 All materials are treated as confidential unless otherwise designated by the parties.
-Briefs are preferred via E-mail, but are accepted by courier, fax or regular mail.
+Briefs are preferred via E-mail, but are accepted by courier or regular mail.

 PREVIOUS PAGE NEXT PAGE